 Step 2: In the main menu, select the mode.
 In this case, select hard disk drives.
 In the next window, you have to select your targeted drive i.e. from where you lost the data.
 Click start to continue.

 Step 3: The software will run a scan on your drive to check for the deleted files and folders.
 As soon as the scan is completed, all the deleted and lost files would appear on the screen

 Step 4: Preview all the files one by one and select the files that you want to restore.
 Click recovery to complete the action.

 Once the recovery process is completed, all the data would be restored on your device.
 It is advised that save the retrieved data to a new location other than the place from where you lost it.

-Hence, this article explain all about the basic disk and dynamic disk along with their potential differences.
+Hence, this article explains all about the basic disk and dynamic disk along with their potential differences.
 Moreover, 5 different types of dynamic disk volumes are explained in depth.
 You can create the volumes on the dynamic drive and section 3 is all about the steps you can follow to create simple volume on the dynamic disk.
-Apart from creating new volumes, you can shift your basic disk to dynamic disk.
+Apart from creating new volumes, you can shift your basic disk to a dynamic disk.
 Head to section 4 and you would get a detailed process.
 In case, you lost any data on the dynamic drove, you can always restore it.
 With Recoverit data recovery, you can get back all the data.